ssamkough/mlad-research/README.md

 # Deep Learning Research

 I am partaking in research with my professor Dr. Boxiang Dong at Montclair State University in using deep learning techniques for anomaly detection.
-This project is to help with that research,.
+This project is to help with that research.
 What I have done so far is:

 - Implement neural nets w/ TensorFlow
 - Implement machine learning classifiers